XD3an/mcp-builder/README.md

 # mcp-builder

 A Python based MCP server to install other MCP servers.

-This server allows Claude to install and configure other MCP servers from package repositories (PyPI or npm) or from local directories.
+The purpose of this server is to provide a complete, user-friendly, and cross-platform way to install and configure MCP servers.

+## TODO

+- [] Support for more MCP Clients (e.g. Cursor, Windsurf, ...)
+- [] Support for more MCP server types, sources (e.g. Node.js, Java, ...)
+- [] Support recovery mechanism for failed installations
+- ...

 ## Features